1jour1vin

 Wine rated (2022 guide) 95/100 (Extraordinary wine)

-Given that Margaux's second wine contains much of the fruit that made up the grand vin only 1 or 2 decades ago, we can expect great things from this bottling.
+Given that Margaux’s second wine contains much of the fruit that went into the first wine just one or two decades ago, one can expect great things from this bottling.
 Yet I was still surprised by the quality of the 2019 Pavillon Rouge.
-Aromas of raspberries, plums, and cherries, mixed with rose petals and sweet spices, escape from the glass.
-The wine is medium-bodied to full-bodied, sensual and concentrated, with beautifully refined tannins, racy acids, and a long, penetrating finish.
-This is an exquisite Pavillon Rouge that is well worth discovering.
-I admit that I don't buy many second wines, but I eagerly purchased a case of this one right after tasting it.
+Aromas of raspberries, plums, and cherries, mingled with rose petals and sweet spices, waft from the glass.
+The wine is medium- to full-bodied, sensual and concentrated, with beautifully refined tannins, racy acidity, and a long, penetrating finish.
+It is an exquisite Pavillon Rouge well worth discovering.
+I admit I don’t buy many second wines, but I eagerly bought a case of this one right after tasting it.

 RVF - La Revue du Vin de France / Guide des Meilleurs Vins de France